Rondas campesinas

-Origins
+History

 The rondas were originally formed as a protection force against theft, especially cattle rustling.
 They developed further as a response to the Shining Path's violence against their local leaders.

 When Shining Path leader Abimael Guzmán launched his insurgency against the government in 1980, the Peruvian armed forces by and large ignored the threat at the very outset.
 Because the very core of the movement was land and wealth redistribution, the insurgency was confined to rural areas in the Andean regions inhabited by indigenous and Amerindian groups, and largely off the radar of the government.
 The Shining Path challenged the government by making scenes.
 They would dynamite buildings and make big symbolic gestures, such as "blowing up a major general's tomb or hanging dogs".
 The government left it to the police to deal with what they viewed as petty criminals.
 The president at the time, Belaunde, did not see the need for military intervention until there was a state of emergency declared over the Ayacucho region in 1982.
 At that point, the Shining Path had gained a lot of popular support in that region from their promises of wealth redistribution.
 Two major things led to the Shining Path's loss of popular support and the rise of the rondas campesinas.
 The first was the practice executing "enemies of the people", which originally involved executing clear criminals, but developed into a system of distrust and suspicion of neighbors and relatives who might report someone to be killed as a way of ending a fight.
 The second was the Shining Path's attempts to isolate rural communities from urban communities and stop major parts of daily life for rural peasants, namely markets and fiestas.
 The Shining Path's final undoing was in their assassination of well-liked local authorities in a few villages in 1982.
 These actions led to the violent reactions and the beginnings of the better known rondas in those villages.
 Rondas were not the only resistance to the Shining Path, but they were one of the main responses.